In this post, we chose an itinerary from San Sebastian to Bilbao, but you can do it backward, from Bilbao to San Sebastian, as easily.

 San Juan de Gaztelugatxe

 It’s really difficult to choose the highlight of this trip from San Sebastian to Bilbao, but I think that the islet of San Juan de Gaztelugatxe is our favorite!
-The whole setting is astonishing and being a Game of Thrones fan will only make your experience even better as you will remember the stone bridge and stairs as the real-life Dragonstone!
+The whole setting is astonishing, and being a Game of Thrones fan will only make your experience even better as you will remember the stone bridge and stairs as the real-life Dragonstone!

-Descending the hill, crossing the bridge and climbing up to San Juan de Gaztelugatxe is a small adventure that will reward you with impressive views.
-On top, there’s a tradition of ringing the chapel’s bell three times and make a wish.
+Descending the hill, crossing the bridge, and climbing up to San Juan de Gaztelugatxe is a small adventure that will reward you with impressive views.
+On top, there’s a tradition of ringing the chapel’s bell three times and making a wish.

 Each gondola can transport six cars and several dozen passengers in one and a half minutes.
 Yes, you read it right!
 You don’t actually drive (or walk) through the bridge, you drive the car into a gondola that “floats” to the other side!

-In 2006 the Vizcaya bridge was declared a World Heritage Site by UNESCO (in the industrial heritage category), it was the first to use a combination of iron technology and new steel cables which began a new form of constructing bridges which were later imitated throughout the world.
+In 2006 the Vizcaya bridge was declared a World Heritage Site by UNESCO (in the industrial heritage category), it was the first to use a combination of iron technology and new steel cables which began a new form of constructing bridges that were later imitated throughout the world.
 It is one of the most famous landmarks in Spain.

-In Bilbao, you have to visit the Guggenheim Museum, or at the very least take some time to look around and enjoy the views of that amazing and iconic building.
-You should also visit the Casco Viejo, the old town of Bilbao, full of old buildings, narrow streets, and charm of its own.
+In Bilbao, you must visit the Guggenheim Museum, or at the very least, take some time to look around and enjoy the views of that remarkable and iconic building.
+You should also visit Casco Viejo, the old town of Bilbao, full of old buildings, narrow streets, and charm of its own.

 Pin for later